 WKU didn't need to open up the playbook that much the rest of the game and won comfortably, 51-31, but nobody will forget that trick play.

-The Hilltoppers proved you don’t need a bunch of NFL draft picks like Alabama or Clemson to make some magic happen.
-All a team needs is an imagination and some guts to make the call at the right moment.
+The Hilltoppers proved you don't need a bunch of NFL draft picks like Alabama or Clemson to make some magic happen.
+All a team needs imagination and some guts to make the call at the right moment.